Magnesium Thoughts for Morning Sickness

 So, what if I’m already pregnant?

+Start now.
 Supplement with magnesium.
-Preferably an oil as it is usually the most effective.
+Preferably powder and/or an oil.
 Make sure you are getting enough Vit D, Vit B6, and Vit B12.
-Soak up the sunshine, eat your grass-fed meats, salmon, and green veggies.
-Sip on bone broth or elete addins for the minerals and electrolytes.
-Eat smaller meals more frequently.
-And, of course, get outside and move, even if it’s just a walk around the block.
+Soak up the sunshine first thing in the day and enjoy quality meat.
+Sip on bone broth or LMNT for a hydration bonus.
+Eat smaller meals more frequently, always with a protein.
+Practice the BIRTHFIT Basics and breathing.
+Get outside and move, even if it’s just a walk around the block.
 Take one day at a time.
 You’ve got this.